tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

   </p>
 </div>

-Now we can add some basic validation and some fairly standard “send an email” code.
+Now we can add some basic validation and some fairly standard "send an email" code.
 I'm accessing the stored secrets above via ConfigurationManager.AppSettings, as I would if you were writing a .Net application with an app.config.

 ```csharp
 using System.Configuration;